MomenMushtaha/RISK/README.md

 - **Starting a New Game:** Use the GUI to set up a new game, configure player settings, and start playing.
 - **Game Controls:** Interact with the game board through the GUI to deploy troops, attack territories, and move forces.
 - **AI Difficulty:** Choose the difficulty level of AI opponents before starting the game.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure that your code follows the project's style guidelines and includes appropriate documentation.